The History of the Washington, D.C. Study Group

-The Washington Study Group is open to students who will be juniors, seniors, or mature sophomores in Spring 2015.
-Students do not have to major in political science to be eligible for the group (though most participants are political science majors.
+The Washington Study Group is open to students who will be juniors, seniors, or mature sophomores in Spring 2020.
+Students do not have to concentrate in political science to be eligible for the group, although most participants are political science majors.

-- POSC 210: Congress and Decision-making in American Government
+- POSC 210: Congress

 - POSC 150: America as a Democracy